Cosmo Iacavazzi

-Cosmo Joseph Iacavazzi (some sources say Cosmo Iacovazzi, born August 18, 1943) is a former American football player.
+Cosmo Joseph Iacavazzi (some sources say Cosmo Iacovazzi, born August 18, 1943) is an American former professional football player for the New York Jets of the American Football League (AFL).
 A fullback, he played college football at Princeton University and was a member of the Tiger Inn eating club.
 He was inducted into the College Football Hall of Fame in 2002.

-After graduating from Princeton, he was drafted by the Minnesota Vikings of the National Football League (NFL), but played professionally in the American Football League (AFL) for the New York Jets in 1965; Iacavazzi was on the roster for two games.
-He also played for the Scranton Miners of the Atlantic Coast Football League in 1965 and the Seattle Rangers of the Continental Football League in 1967.
+After graduating from Princeton, he was selected by the Minnesota Vikings in the 1965 NFL draft, but played professionally in the AFL for the New York Jets in 1965; Iacavazzi was on the roster for two games.
+He also played for the Scranton Miners of the Atlantic Coast Football League (ACFL) in 1965 and the Seattle Rangers of the Continental Football League in 1967.

 The street block in front of West Scranton High School was renamed Cosmo Iacavazzi Way before the 2005 football season.